Akanoa/Pusu/README.md

 Each `puṣū-server` of a same cluster shared the same FoundationDB as storage endpoint.

 `puṣū-server` are fully stateless components, they only hold a transient client session which can be relaunched in an another `puṣū-server` instance.
-This architecture allows a horizontal-scaling preventing any trafic burst.
+This architecture allows a horizontal-scaling preventing any traffic bursts.

 `puṣū-server` instances are meant to be used behind a load-balancer.